alvanli/alvanli/README.md

 - Chatbots at Nuance + Microsoft
 - Data Sci at Clearco
 - Perception Core Manager at WATonomous
-- Transformers Reading Group Lead at UW Data Science Club
+- Co-Prez at UW Data Science Club (I still do transformers reading groups!)
 - ML Dev at Kelvin Zero